pdrhp/portainer-cli-go/README.md

 - `auth` - Authenticate with Portainer server
 - `config` - Manage CLI configuration
 - `stacks list` - List stacks with optional filters
+- `stacks create-swarm-git` - Create a Swarm stack from a Git repository

 ## Examples for CI/CD